Introduction / History

 The main food of the Kokna is rice, naglin, jawar and vari.
 They eat wheat also.
 They like vegetables and fruit and they grow some vegetables in their fields.
 They are not vegetarian but they cannot eat buffalo meat and beef.
 They do eat pork and goat meat.

 The Kokna drink alcohol.
-They are endogamous.
+They are endogamous, marrying within their group.
 They work in agriculture and as laborers.
 Some work for the government.
 The Panchayat rules the Kokna community.

 The Kokna are known for being artistic, especially with wood carvings.
 They make masks from wood that is soft.
 They also make tobacco containers from wood or from seeds or from fruits whose skin is hard.
 They put a thick coating of lead on the container and carve designs on it.
 They sometimes make them in the shape of animals.